praveenjuge/praveenjuge/src/content/blog/setup-a-rss-feed-with-nextjs.md

 ---
-title: 'Setup a RSS Feed with NextJS'
+title: "Setup a RSS Feed with NextJS"
-description: 'I recently moved my RSS feed from using a custom package to a custom route file.
-Here''s a simple guide to help you set up your own RSS feed.'
+description: "I recently moved my RSS feed from using a custom package to a custom route file.
+Here's a simple guide to help you set up your own RSS feed."
-publishedAt: '2024-10-13T19:34:36.321Z'
+pubDate: "2024-10-13T19:34:36.321Z"
 ---

 #### Step 1: Create a Route File